 - Other Traffic Violations — Failure to obey traffic signals or traffic control devices is another common interaction that can result in bike accidents.
-In most cases, a driver being ticketed for another infraction can be used to demonstrate negligence.
+In most cases, we can use a driver receiving a ticket for another infraction as evidence of negligence.

-- “Dooring” — A dooring accident occurs when a motor vehicle occupant swings open the door to an automobile right in front of an oncoming bicyclist.
-In these cases, bicyclists may be thrown several feet from their bikes.
+- “Dooring” — A dooring accident happens when a motor vehicle occupant suddenly opens a car door in front of an approaching bicyclist.
+In these cases, the force may throw bicyclists several feet from their bikes.

 Frequently Asked Questions

 No single factor in your case has quite the detrimental effect of contributory negligence.
-Simply put, contributory negligence refers to any kind of negligence on the part of the victim—even just 1 percent—that proximately contributes to their injury.
-Alabama is one of five U.S. states that allow defendants to use a contributory negligence affirmative defense, which when proven, bars victims from recovering anything.
+In simple terms, contributory negligence means if the victim is even 1% at fault for their injury, it counts against them.
+Alabama, among five U.S. states, allows defendants to use contributory negligence, barring victims from recovery when proven.
 The lone exception provided to a contributory negligence defense occurs when a defendant has engaged in willful or wanton conduct.
-Insurance companies that contact bicycle accident victims are frequently fishing for statements that could be construed as contributory negligence, which is why you should avoid speaking to any insurer until you have legal representation.
+Insurance companies that contact bicycle accident victims frequently pursue statements that may appear as contributory negligence.
+Therefore, it’s advisable to avoid speaking to any insurer until you have legal representation.